Curriculum Detail

 Requires Department Chair Approval

-• American Sign Language I
+• American Sign Language 1A

 This is an introduction to American Sign Language (ASL).
 This class will emphasize the basics of ASL and deaf culture.
 Areas explored include basic signing to communicate conversationally with peers, cultural studies, issues important to the deaf community, and career exploration related to ASL and interpreting.
 Students will develop their skills through video, classroom participation, and other supplemental materials related to the deaf community.
 Students will have multiple opportunities to demonstrate their knowledge and growing fluency with activities and classroom conversations.
+Students will be required to purchase a “Signing Naturally” textbook for this course, which will have access to a video library of resources for one year.

-• American Sign Language II
+• American Sign Language 1B

-Prerequisite: American Sign Language
+Prerequisite: American Sign Language 1A or American Sign Language II

 Our Faculty